xsdk-project/xsdk-examples/mfem/hypre-superlu/README.md

 required.
 For these high velocities selecting the SuperLU solver will allow the system to be solved.

-This example is built to run in parallel, so launch it with mpirun with your desired options:
+This example is built to run in parallel, so launch it with mpirun and your desired options:
 ```
-mpirun -np 4 convdiff --velocity 100.0 --no-superlu
+mpirun -np 4 ./convdiff --velocity 100.0 --no-superlu
 ```

 Useful non-default options: